sgens/grant-program/applications/Genesis Shards.md

 As part of the Program, we require that you produce and publish at least one article/tutorial (e.g., on Medium).
 It should explain your work done as part of the grant.

+Surely, we will publish regular updates.

+The broad narrative is to evangelize the use of the blockchain while improving the user journey by reducing friction.
+We will achieve this by:
+- Encouraging more projects to #BUIDL while adopting the blockchain.
+This will compound the effectiveness of network activity and growth as both projects and their communities are incentivized throughout the product journey.
+- Increased liquidity and early investment opportunities for communities built around our IDOpad, NFT marketplace and staking options.
+This will result in building reputation with crypto native audiences and will onboard new users.
+- Making powerful new partnerships by leveraging our new additions to technology, marketing and extensive Web3 network.

 ## Future Plans

 Please include the team's long-term plans and intentions.

+Genesis Shards has started a new educational/upskilling Web 3.00 platform called “TFH3”.
+TFH3 is a Web3-focused edu-tech project aimed at equipping the next one-million Web 3.0 participants with the necessary skills.
+The project aims to address and tackle the lack of quality talent in the Web3 ecosystem which stems from a disparate, fragmented way by which Web3 skilling and earning opportunities are discovered by potential participants.
+The project also aims to ease Web3 organizations' ever-increasing pain of attracting and evaluating the right talent, and also open up channels for meaningful conversations between the Web3 organizations as well as the participants.

 ## Additional Information